Perfectionism for creative professionals: ship work that matters

 Stopping pointWhen work meets its goalNever (goalpost keeps moving)

 This difference produces measurable creative outcomes.
-Goulet-Pelletier, Gaudreau, and Cousineau’s research in the British Journal of Psychology found that participants pursuing excellence generated significantly more novel ideas than those pursuing perfection, and their ideas were rated as more original by independent judges [1].
+Goulet-Pelletier, Gaudreau, and Cousineau’s research in the British Journal of Psychology tested this using divergent thinking tasks, scoring originality through objective criteria applied by independent raters.
+Participants pursuing excellence generated significantly more novel ideas than those pursuing perfection, and their ideas received higher originality scores [1].

 How?
 Because excellence-seekers finish more projects, get more feedback, iterate more, and develop craft through cycles of creation-feedback-revision.
 Perfectionists stay stuck in endless revision of single pieces.

 Research on musicians confirms a similar pattern.
-Stoeber and Eismann found that musicians who strived for excellence showed higher intrinsic motivation and higher achievement, while those driven by negative reactions to imperfection experienced more distress and less creative output [2].
+Stoeber and Eismann found that musicians who strived for excellence showed higher intrinsic motivation and higher achievement, while those driven by negative reactions to imperfection experienced more distress, reduced output rate, and elevated performance anxiety [2].
 The mechanism matters more than the standard.

 Every shipped work teaches more than every perfect work imagined but never created. – Ramon Landes